sabifo4/sabifo4.github.io/01_about.md

       Talk at the CLOE Joint Group Meeting organised by UCL.

    * **VIII International Symposium SRUK/CERU** *(Nov 2020 - Jun 2021)*
       I was part of the organising committee of the symposium.
 My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event.
+See website [here](https://sruk2021.wordpress.com/).

    * **Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach** *(Jun 2021 | Evolution 2021 online conference, talk)*
       Talk at the Virtual Evolution 2021 conference.